doktorbro/imadaem/README.md

 ## Example

 Visit my [personal website](http://penibelst.de/).
-Resize your browser’s window it and see what happens.
-Look at the network waterfall of your browser to see
+Resize your browser’s window it and see how my portrait changes.

 ## Setup